koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 - According to Namespace
   - Group: Aggregate PodMigrationJob by Namespace.
   - Filter:
     - Check the number of Pods being migrated in the Namespace where each target Pod is located.
-If it exceeds the maximum migration amount for a single Namespace, exclude excess parts
+If it exceeds the maximum migration amount for a single Namespace, exclude excess parts.
+- According to Job
+  - Group: Aggregate PodMigrationJob by Job.
+  - Filter:
+    - Check the number of Jobs that PodMigrationJobs' Pod belongs to.
+If it exceeds 1, exclude excess parts.

 The definition of the type `GroupFilterFn` is as follows.